tmerrick17/3-column-preview-card/README.md

 ### What I learned

 I did a lot of research using the [Sass modular structure](https://sass-guidelin.es) (7-1 pattern).
 While this project probably didn't need this structure I wanted to practice using it for eventually bigger projects.
-I took to it pretty quickly and it was enjoyable to figure and use.
+I took to it pretty quickly and it was enjoyable to figure out and use.

 ### Continued development